tdilauro/Simplified-wiki/LibraryRegistry.md

 ## Postal codes covered

-Provide the ZIP codes where your patrons live.
-This will help people find your library by searching for their ZIP code.
+Provide the ZIP codes (or other postal codes) where your patrons live.
+This will help people find your library by searching for their postal code.

+## Branch locations (optional)

+Provide the latitude and longitude of your branch library building(s).
+This is a simple alternative to a coverage shapefile which you can measure with a GPS-enabled smartphone.

+## Coverage shapefile (optional)

+If you have an ESRI shapefile for the area your library covers, provide it.
+Most of the time it's easier just to provide city names, ZIP codes, and branch locations.

 # For national libraries

+National libraries either serve everyone in the nation, or a non-geographic subset of your nation, such as the visually impaired.

+## Nation

+We need to know which country you're serving so we can group you with other libraries in that country.

-## Description
+## Description guidelines

 Say which nation you serve.

 If you serve everyone in your nation, say so.
 If there are other national-scale libraries, also explain what's in your collection, so that patrons can distinguish between your library and others.